 Figure 2.
-Two models of solar wind speed evolution.
-Left panels: Linearlyevolving V with time.
-Right panels: Nonlinearly evolving V with time.
-Top panels: Colour maps of solar wind speed as a function of Carrington longitude and time.
-Earth position is shown by the black lines.
-Bottom panels: The resulting V time series in near-Earth space.
+Two models of solar-wind speed evolution.
+Left-hand panels: linearly evolving V with time.
+Right-hand panels: non-linearly evolving V with time.
+Top panels: colour maps of solar-wind speed as a function of Carrington longitude and time.
+The Earth's position is shown by the black lines.
+Bottom panels: the resulting V time series in near-Earth space.

-We also consider a nonlinear model, in which both the longitude and magnitude of the fast stream varies sinusoidally, shown by Figure 1b.
-In the example shown, there is slow wind of speed 400 km s-1, with a single fast stream.
-The fast stream has a width of 50° and initially has a maximum longitude of 160°.
-The longitude varies sinusoidally with an amplitude of 100° and a period of 200 days, as well as drifting linearly to greater longitude at a rate of 1 ° per day.
-The amplitude of the fast stream is initially 600 km s°, varying sinusoidally with an amplitude of 100 km s-1 and a period of 200 days.
+50° and initially has a maximum longitude of 160° .
+The longitude varies sinusoidally with an amplitude of 100° and a period of 200 d, as well as drifting linearlyto greater longitude at a rate of 1° per day.
+The amplitude of the fast stream is initially $600 \, \rm km \, s^{-1}$, varying sinusoidally with an amplitude of $100 \, \rm km \, s^{-1}$ and a period of 200 d.

-The V obtained by these two models is shown by as a function of Carrington longitude and time in Figures 2a and 2b.
-In this format, a non-evolving solar wind would show horizontal bands of constant V. The black lines show Earth position, at which the synthetic V time series is extracted and shown in Figures 2c and 2d.
+The V obtained by these two models is shown as a function of Carrington longitude and time in Figs 2(a) and (b).
+In this format, a non-evolving solar wind would show horizontal bands of constant V. The black lines show the Earth's position, at which the synthetic V time series is extracted and shown in Figs 2(c) and (d).
 We next test the ability of various techniques to reconstruct V at all Carrington longitudes from this synthetic near-Earth V time series.

-2.2 Corotation Reconstruction Methods
+2.2 Corotation reconstruction methods

-Cororation is the most commonly used technique to reconstruct solar wind conditions at longitudes distant to that where observations are available.
-Corotation assumes that the solar wind structure in the rotating frame of the Sun does not change with time.
-It is illustrated schematically in Figure 3a.
-The thick diagonal lines track the position of Earth over two subsequent Carrington rotations, CR N and N + 1.
+Cororation is the most commonly used technique to reconstruct solar-wind conditions at longitudes distant from that where observations are available.
+Corotation assumes that the solar-wind structure in the rotating frame of the Sun does not change with time.
+It is illustrated schematically in Fig. 3(a).
+The thick diagonal lines track the position of Earth over two subsequent CRs, CR N and N + 1.
 The transition from red to blue shows an observed transition from slow to fast wind in near-Earth space.
-The slow-fast wind interface moves to larger Carrington longitude (φ) with time, and thus the reconstruction point (t_0, φ_0) where the solar wind is to be reconstructed is in fast wind.
+The slow-fast wind interface moves to a larger Carrington longitude (φ) with time, and thus the reconstruction point (t_0 , φ_0) where the solar wind is to be reconstructed is in fast wind.
 Standard corotation looks back into the previous CR to find the previous V observation at φ_0 , which occurred at a time t- .
-Therefore the reconstructed V at (t_0, φ_0) by corotation backwards in time, V{CB} , is given by:
+Therefore, the reconstructed V at (t_0 , φ_0) by corotation backwards in time, V{CB} , is given by

-$$V{CB}(t_0, \phi_0) = V(t-, \phi_0) \tag{1}$$
+$$V{\rm CB}(t_0, \phi_0) = V(t-, \phi_0). \tag{1}$$

-In the example shown in Figure 3a, the time evolution means that corotation (backwards in time) incorrectly estimates $V{CB}(t_0, \phi_0)$ to be slow wind.
+In the example shown in Fig. 3(a), the time evolution means that corotation (backwards in time) incorrectly estimates $V{\text{CB}}(t_0, \phi_0)$ to be slow wind.

 For reconstruction (i.e. in non-forecast situations), corotation can be applied both forwards and backwards in time to find the prior and subsequent V at the same Carrington longitude.
 A weighted average (based on timing proximity) of the two V values is taken.
-We refer to this as 'corotation time smoothing'.
-It is schematically shown in 3b.
-The estimated speed by this method, V{CT} , is given by:
+We refer